I like to think of crown molding as the decorative icing on my cake and shiplap as the rolled fondant holding everything together.

 1. Follow the correct order of operations

-Life will be infinitely easier if you do things in the right order.
-Your faux shiplap should be installed before anything else in the room -- meaning baseboard, crown, and trim.
-Unfortunately I made the mistake of installing my trim before my shiplap, so I had to notch my shiplap pieces with either a jigsaw or coping saw to make them fit around my windows and doors.
+Install your faux shiplap before anything else in the room – meaning baseboard, crown, and trim.
+Unfortunately I made the mistake of installing my trim before my shiplap, so I had to notch my shiplap pieces with a jigsaw to make them fit around my windows and doors.

 What a pain!
 This added a lot of time to my project...so avoid this if at all possible!

-2. Make sure Lowe's Rips your pieces to the correct width
+2. Make sure your store rips your pieces to the correct width

 My advice would be to bring a measuring tape with you to the store and double check their work.
 Once you're moving along with the installation process, you're not going to want to return to the store.